 Downers Grove SC, Morris

 Each Sunday, beginning the first Sunday in January, one of the clubs listed above host a Jack Rabbit shoot and members from each participating club come to shoot.
-The schedule "goes around" twice and concludes in March with a roundup Calcutta shoot on the eleventh Sunday.
+The schedule "goes around" twice and concludes in March with a roundup Calcutta shoot on the tenth Sunday.
 The schedule order varies from year-to-year but is generally set-up and published in early December.
 It's the idea of "jumping" from club-to-club each week that led, many years ago, to the "Jack Rabbit" name.
 And, it's been going on for more than 20 winters, so somebody must be having fun at it.

 The shooting and scoring works like this.
 Everybody shoots a round of 16-yard (Singles).
 Based on each Shooter's score they are assigned to a Handicap squad and everybody shoots a Handicap round.
 Each shooter's score for that week obviously is the total of the two rounds.